arizakevin/Enhanced-component-with-modal/README.md

     export default CustomButton;

-**CustomModal** needs to receive the "visible" boolean prop and the "callback" function to work.
+**CustomModal** also needs to receive the "visible" boolean prop and the "callback" function to work.

     // CustomModal.js
     // This an example of a Modal.